 As we saw in the previous example we often see unfixed CVEs in images.
 For example in the current debian:latest image we see 50 vulnerabilities that have no fixes and 12 of these are rated as High severity.

-Even if we just counted the number of unique CVEs, not packages, we still see: 3 high, 3 medium, 1 low and 15 Negligible CVEs.
+Even if we just counted the number of unique CVEs, not packages, we still see: three high, three medium, one low and 15 Negligible CVEs.

 Why is that number so high?
 Since this is the latest official Debian image there is certainly more to this, especially given the fact that the Debian security team are renowned for their focus and responsiveness.